bitfocus/companion-module-yamaha-rcp/README.md

 3.1.0
 - Add support for DM3 console
 - Add support for using variables in Strip Colors
+- Initial support for actions on Cued Strips

 3.0.5
 - Fix name bug for Rivage